aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 ```

 {% hint style="info" %}
-Even though using a `noop` function for `set` function is a straightforward choice, `Object` can also be used for `type` in the bindable definition to disable the auto-coercion for selective `@bindable`s.
+Even though using a `noop` function for `set` function is a straightforward choice, `Object` can also be used for `type` in the bindable definition to disable the auto-coercion for selective `@bindable`s (that is when the automatic type-coercion is enabled).
 {% endhint %}